Do you have a time-sensitive and smaller load that needs transportation?

 Class 5: These trucks are the most potent variety available on the market today, allowing them to haul anything from heavy equipment like bulldozers or backhoes to everyday items like refrigerators!

-Trailers You Can Use as a Hot Shot Hauler
+Trailers You Can Use as a Mover

 - Bumper Pull Trailers

-- Dovetail Trailers
+- Dovetail

-- Tilt deck Trailers
+- Tilt deck

-- Gooseneck Trailers
+- Gooseneck

-- Lowboy Trailers
+- Lowboy

-How Can You Find Your First Hot Shot Trucking Job?
+How Can You Find Your First Job?

-There are a few different types of trucking job boards, but you can typically find them through searching on Google or other search engines.
+There are a few different types of boards, but you can typically find them through searching on Google or other search engines.
 They have a network of independent recruiters they work with, so you don’t have to go through one person—you can contact the company directly and ask for their recommendations.

 Below we shall discuss the method of finding your first haul from a free load board.

-The Step-by-Step Process of Finding Your First Hot Shot Haul as a Trucker
+The Step-by-Step Process of Finding Your Haul

 That’s what we’re here for!
-We want to help you find the best trucking jobs in the industry to start your career as soon as possible.
+We want to help you find the best jobs in the industry to start your career as soon as possible.

 Step 1: Find the Load